 - 1. Has anyone shopped at Zara?
 If so, be prepared to share your experiences and observations with your class.
 What did you like about the store?
 What didn't you like?
 How does Zara differ from other clothing retailers in roughly the same price range?
 If you've visited Zara locations in different countries, what differences did you notice in terms of offerings, price, or other factors? - 2.
 What is the "conventional wisdom" of the fashion industry with respect to design, manufacturing, and advertising? - 3.
 What do you suppose are the factors that helped Gap to at one point rise to be first in sales in the fashion industry? - 4.
 Who ran Gap in the 1990s?
 How did the executive perform prior to leaving Gap?
 Describe what happened to sales.
 Why? - 5.
 Who was the Gap's second CEO of this decade?
 How did sales fare under him?
 Why? - 6.
 Where do Gap clothes come from?
 Who makes them?
 Why?
 Are there risks in this approach? - 7.
+Describe the downside of working with a supplier exposed as having used unethical practices.
+How does this potentially damage a firm?
+How can technology play a role in helping a firm become more socially responsible with its supply sourcing? - 8.
 Describe the Fair Factories Clearinghouse.
 Which firm thought of this effort?
 Why did they give the effort away?
-What happens as more firms join this effort and share their data?
+Think in terms of strategic resources: what happens as more firms join this effort and share their data?

-1.2 Don't Guess, Gather Data
+3.2 Don't Guess, Gather Data